Take our free CIR health check

 How BDO can help you

-The new rules are set out in over 130 pages of draft legislation and are complex.
+These rules are complex.
 Even for businesses which could qualify for the PBIE, it may not necessarily be obvious which companies in the group will qualify and, in many cases, careful planning may be required to ensure that some of the technical requirements are not inadvertently breached.

-BDO will be monitoring the continuing development of the rules up to enactment and can advise on how they might affect ongoing or prospective projects.
-We can prepare illustrative calculations based on historic actual figures or projected future figures to help businesses assess the impact of these new rules and plan new projects.
+BDO can advise on how the rules will affect ongoing or prospective projects.
+We can prepare illustrative calculations based on historic actual figures or projected future figures to help businesses assess the impact of the CIR rules and plan new projects.

-To discuss how BDO could help you structure your real estate activities in the context of the new rules, please contact your usual BDO adviser or Marios Gregori.
+To discuss how BDO could help you structure your real estate activities in the context of the CIR rules, please contact your usual BDO adviser or Marios Gregori.